Continued use of this site denotes agreement to these rules. Any story/account found in violation is liable to removal by staff

 - Any offsite linking being used as a way to share unvalidated material/stories with content we do not accept on this site is not allowed.

-- Linking to other Harry Potter archives is not allowed.
+- Linking to other Harry Potter archives is not allowed, to prevent adult story crossovers.
 You may link to other original fiction/fanfiction archives as long as the content is neither NC17 in nature or contains any personal information.

 As stated above, all stories posted on HPFF must include the proper rating and warnings.
 As this is a publicly accessible document, the explanations of these ratings are not as in depth as we might hope.
 As such, if you have any questions regarding the specifics of the definitions, please feel free to contact a staff member via e-mail or trouble ticket.
 For further information on ratings and warnings when dealing with specific topics like language, violence, etc., you can check the staff tutorials, available here.